Dre Campbell Farm

 Identification

-Codling moths can be a major problem for apple and pear growers [1].
+Codling moths can be a significant problem for apple and pear growers [1].
 These pests lay eggs on the fruit or leaves, and when the larvae hatch, they burrow into the fruit, making it unmarketable.

 How to Get Rid of Codling Moths Naturally